The Different Types of Body Armor Available

-Rifle resistant body armor is typically worn by individuals who will be facing situations of serious danger.
-This armor is most recommended If you work in a job where you could come into contact with rifle rounds, or armor piercing ammunition.
+Rifle resistant body armor is typically worn by individuals who will be facing situations with a serious threat level.
+This armor is most recommended if you work in a job where you could come into contact with rifle rounds, or armor piercing ammunition.

 Protection to the above bullets can be provided by level III or IV SAPI ballistic plates.
 Made of ceramic or polyethylene, these plates fit into the pouches of Cordura with SAPI plate pouch vests, and protect critical regions of the torso.